thejsway/thejsway/manuscript/intro02.md

 I> Let's take the term "computer" in its broadest sense, meaning a machine that can perform arithmetic and logical operations.
 It could mean either a desktop or laptop computer (PC, Mac), a computing server, or a mobile device like a tablet or smartphone.

 Nonetheless, a computer can only perform a series of simple operations when instructed to do so.
 They normally have no ability to learn, judge, or improvise.
-They simple do what they're told to do!
+They simply do what they're told to do!
 Their value comes from how they can quickly handle and process huge amounts of information.

 A computer often requires human intervention.
 That's where programmers and developers come in!
 They write programs that result in instructions to a computer.